-By the time of Barbarossa a couple of years later, the band – in part at least thanks to the success of Oxyacetalene – had to deal with higher expectations for their third album, and in hindsight there is no doubt that they delivered.
+By the time of Barbarossa a couple of years later, the band – in part at least thanks to the success of Oxyacetalene – had to deal with higher expectations for their third album, and in hindsight, there is no doubt that they delivered.

 The bellowing fury of this album is something to behold.
-It is an extraordinarily aggressive, in-your-face album, and the title track (with it’s hook of “Let’s…GO TO WAR“) sets up what is to come nicely.
+It is an extraordinarily aggressive, in-your-face album, and the title track (with its hook of “Let’s…GO TO WAR“) sets up what is to come nicely.
 Vortech I rips in even faster and louder than I remember it, and the tribal drums and ripping guitars of Why Are You Here almost suggest an Adam Ant influence that I’d never noticed before.

 The last two tracks, though, are nearly worth the album alone, in my view.
 Joy, with an unusual drum pattern and stepped build that sees the chorus hit like a chestburster when it is played loud enough (no, really, go back to the volume control and turn it up louder), was the lead single for the album and still one of my favourite Cubanate songs twenty years on, while closer Lord of the Flies offers what is pretty much the first quiet moment on the entire album.

 Really.
 Thirteen songs up to this point, and it is a relentless, punishing listen – in other words exactly as it should be.
-This last track – the title of course lending itself to Marc Heal’s solo alter-ego at points – is eight minutes of boiling, vein-popping rage, that was a surprising and brilliant opener to their Cold Waves show (and hopefully will be this time ’round in London, too).
+This last track – the title of course lending itself to Marc Heal’s solo alter-ego at points – is eight minutes of boiling, vein-popping rage, which was a surprising and brilliant opener to their Cold Waves show (and hopefully will be this time ’round in London, too).

 Without anything from Interference included, of course, this couldn’t ever be called a full career overview – particularly as that album saw them take in new influences like drum’n’bass (the rampaging opener It, for a start) and finding a whole new level of aggression in their sound.
 But, that said, the three albums covered here do a great job of showing the progression of the band, and how they honed their sound and never got totally locked in to just hammering out multiple versions of Oxyacetalene – something other bands failed to do, getting locked into the shadow of their one hit.